• Queen Mary University of London (LLB, 2017 – First Class, top result in both years of study)

 Crime

-Kate is regularly instructed by both the Prosecution and Defence in Crown Court trials.
-She is a Level 3 Prosecutor, and has prosecuted and defended a variety of offences including serious assaults, drugs offences, fraud, sexual offences, firearms offences, theft, and high-value criminal damage.
-Her defence work encompasses a range of general criminal matters, often against grade 4 prosecutors.
-She has particular experience acting on behalf of vulnerable defendants.
+Kate routinely appears as Defence and Prosecution counsel in the Crown Court.
+Her defence work encompasses a range of serious criminal matters, often acting against senior prosecutors.
+She involves herself early in her clients’ case preparation, and is an adept jury advocate.
+She is also a Level 3 Prosecutor.
+She has prosecuted and defended a variety of offences including serious assaults, drugs offences, fraud, sexual offences, firearms offences, theft, and high-value criminal damage.
 She is regularly led in complicated multi-handed cases and those involving the most serious charges.

-• R v B: Case dropped against client who was accused of committing arson with intent, in the context of a serious mental health breakdown.
+• R v B: Defence of a woman accused of committing arson with intent, in the context of a serious mental health breakdown.

-• R v H: Case dropped against client who had been accused of fraud by her ex-partner.
+• R v H: Defence of a client who had been accused of fraud by her ex-partner.

 • Op Reprefer: Led junior – prosecution of a large-scale people smuggling operation involving the movement of migrants across Europe.